 The closure of Horsham Golf & Fitness (for which planning permission has already been granted) represents a very significant reduction in provision locally.
 Added to this, the earlier closure of Rusper Golf Course has already created pressure on remaining facilities.
+The combined effect of these closures, plus the proposed loss of Ifield, would be catastrophic for golf provision across

-The golf provision across Horsham District and Crawley.
+Horsham District and Crawley.
 This context is not adequately reflected in the applicant's "needs assessment," which presents an artificially balanced picture of supply and demand.